aryavorskiy/LatticeModels.jl/README.md

 This package provides a set of tools to simulate different quantum lattice systems.

-WARNING: This package is gradually becoming stable.
-No new core functional will be introduced.
-Short list of things to do until final release:
-- [ ] Tests
-- [ ] Documentation
-- [ ] Examples
-- [ ] Benchmarks - compare with Kwant and Pybinding
+WARNING: This package is in its alpha version.
+You may encounter unexpected behavior and bugs.
+Feel free to file an issue.

 ## Installation